 Our faculty are available to comment on topics related to areas of interest or expertise.
 If you need further assistance, call Media Relations at 970-247-6073 or email Media Relations.

-Laurie Williams is Chair and Professor in the Department of Physics & Engineering at Fort Lewis College.
+Laurie Williams is a Professor in the Department of Physics & Engineering at Fort Lewis College.
 She joined the college in 2004.
 Previously, she was a post-doctoral researcher at Los Alamos National Laboratory in the supercritical fluids experimentation facility.
 Dr. Williams began her career as a pipeline engineer for Western Gas Supply Company and as an environmental consultant prior to pursuing her Ph.D. and transitioning into academia.
 She is a faculty adviser and co-director of the Fort Lewis College student organization Village Aid Project and has helped lead many projects to design and construct water systems, sanitation systems and other projects in developing countries such as Myanmar, Nicaragua, Ecuador, Laos and Thailand.

 Dr. Williams is a licensed professional engineer in the state of Colorado.